Anussati: Ten recollections

 In the Pali canon's Aṅguttara Nikāya, it is stated that the practice of any one of these ten recollections leads to nibbana (nirvana).
 The Ten Recollections are listed among the kammaṭṭhāna, forty classic meditation subjects listed in the Visuddhimagga useful for developing concentration needed to suppress and destroy the five hindrances during ones pursuit of nibbana.
 Although the Pali canon refers to mindfulness of death (maraṇāsati), the Visuddhimagga refers to the recollection of death (maraṇānussati).

 In terms of the development of meditative absorption, mindfulness of the breath can lead to all four jhanas, mindfulness of the body can lead only to the first jhana, while the eight other recollections culminate in pre-jhanic "access concentration" (upacara samadhi).

 The recollection of death is connected with the Buddhist concept of non-self: devotees recollect on the inevitability of their own demise, and in that way learn to understand that their physical body is not a permanent self.
 To often reflect in such a way, is believed to strongly affect the devotee's motivations and priorities in life, and to help the devotee become more realistic.

 Recollections

 Recollection of the Buddha (Buddhanussati)

 The Aṅguttara Nikāya provides the following verse (gatha) for the recollection the Buddha:

 It has been suggested that the recollection of the Buddha identified in the Theravādin's Pāli Canon might have been the basis for the more elaborately visual contemplations typical of Tibetan Buddhism.

-Recollection of the Dhamma (Dhammanusati)
+Recollection of the Dhamma (Dhammanussati)

 The Aṅguttara Nikāya provides the following verse for the recollection of the Dhamma:

 The Teaching of the Buddha has six supreme qualities: